csc-training/fortran-introduction/control-structures/README.md

 ## Control structures

+In this exercise you can practice the various control structures that Fortran provides.
+No skeleton codes are provided, so you should implement the whole program yourself.

 1. Write an `if` structure which checks whether an integer is negative, zero, or larger than 100 and performs corresponding write.
 Investigate the behavior with different integer values.